aarpon/hrm_docs/docs/admin/prerequisites.rst

 .. warning::

     Please notice that with release 3.1, we dropped support for |macosx| **Mac OS X**.
 HRM 3.0 is still known to work on Mac OS X from 10.5 (Leopard) onward, but no effort will be made to make future versions of the HRM compatible with Mac OS X. Also notice that the HRM was never tested on Mavericks.
-For reference, see `the old documentation <http://huygens-rm.org/home/?q=node/16>`_.

 .. note::